codefresh-contrib/helm-gitops-example/README.md

 Since we're using the service type 'ClusterIP' within the values.yaml, execute the function to access the port:

-`kubectl port-forward svc/helm-gitops-example-python 5000:80`
+`kubectl port-forward svc/helm-gitops-example 5000:80`

-Point the browser to http://localhost:5000 and view the application.
+Point the browser to http://localhost:5000 and view the new Argo application.

+#### Using the ArgoCD CLI
+- app list
+-history
+In case you need to rollback this application, Argo has similar capabilities as Helm in the sense that you can rollback the application to a previous deployed version by the History ID.
+First, you need access to the application deployment history:

+`argocd app history helm-gitops-example

+-rollback